MyatnoeMorozhenko/Korean/README.md

 <img width="727" alt="image" src="https://github.com/MyatnoeMorozhenko/Korean/assets/111291767/dc459f89-29b6-4b9d-9bdd-654548bc6bc8">

+<b>/get_news_rus</b> - to look through the articles from .json

+<b>/get_freshnews_rus</b> - to get the latest news

 # Help
 Support chat is available by button "Помощь" and is integrated with <i>Jira Service Management</i>.
 It may take some time to proccess a request.
 The details and instructions can be found in file <i>'Инструкция'</i>.
 The bot is yet only available for Russian speakers.